 Mollie’s gruesome fate

-The U.S. Radium Corporation extracted and purified radium, a chemical element found in the alkaline earth metals section of the periodic table, and used the resulting product to manufacture phosphorescent paints.
+The U.S. Radium Corporation extracted and purified radium—a chemical element found in the alkaline earth metals section of the periodic table discovered by Marie Curie and her husband in 1898—and used the resulting product to manufacture phosphorescent paints.
 The paints, sold under the brand name Undark, were used for numbers on the dials of military watches.
-As one of more than a hundred—mostly women—workers at the factory, Mollie was encouraged to shape her fine brushes into a point with her mouth after dipping them into the luminous paint, to better render the fine details on the watch faces.
+As one of more than a hundred (mostly women) workers at the factory, Mollie was encouraged to shape her fine brushes into a point with her mouth after dipping them into the luminous paint, to better render fine details on the watch faces.

-When Mollie died in 1922, at just 24 years old, several causes of death were blamed, including ulcerative stomachitis and syphilis.
+When Mollie died in 1922—at just 24 years old—several causes of death were blamed, including ulcerative stomatitis and syphilis.
 But in the year prior, Mollie’s jaw had been removed after it began to break apart, she developed anemia, and her mouth would not stop bleeding.
-By 1927, more than 50 other women had suffered similar fates—in addition to crumbling teeth, collapsed spines, foul breath, pregnancy complications, aching joints, unexplained weight loss, extreme exhaustion, and brutal hemorrhaging—all of which were eventually determined to be caused by the women’s repeated exposure to, and ingestion of, radium.
+By 1927, more than 50 other women had suffered similar fates, in addition to crumbling teeth, collapsed spines, foul breath, pregnancy complications, aching joints, unexplained weight loss, extreme exhaustion, and brutal hemorrhaging.
+All of which were eventually determined to be caused by the women’s repeated exposure to, and ingestion of, radium.

 “Later studies showed that the radium had actually bored holes in the women’s bones while they were alive—a horrifying and agonizing reality,” says Kate Moore, author of The Radium Girls: The Dark Story of America’s Shining Women.
 “Yet when presented with these women in dire pain, aspirin was initially deemed an appropriate analgesic.”

-My main purpose in visiting Rosedale was to pay my respects to Mollie and two of her sisters, Quinta and Albina, who also worked at the factory.
+Nearly 100 years later, my main purpose in visiting Rosedale is to pay my respects to Mollie and two of her sisters, Quinta and Albina, who also worked at the factory.
 By the time Mollie’s bones were being dug up, Quinta had fractured both of her hips and Albina was bedridden.
 While I was able to locate Mollie and Quinta, when I inquired about Albina, I was told that Rosedale “used to have her, but doesn’t anymore.”

-Because radium has a half-life of 1,600 years, I had heard that the girls’ remains were still so radioactive that a Geiger counter held above ground would register their elevated levels of radiation.
+Because radium has a half-life of 1,600 years, I had heard that the girls’ remains were still so radioactive that a Geiger counter held above ground would register their elevated radiation levels.
+A 2020 film based on the Radium Girls’ story ends with the declaration: “If you place a Geiger counter over the grave of a Radium Girl, it will click for more than a thousand years.”
 I wanted to test that theory, which is how I ended up in the middle of a snow-covered, historic cemetery in New Jersey, waving a bright orange, handheld Geiger counter over the graves of Mollie Maggia and Quinta McDonald.

-I tried several different positions, but I was never able to register even the slightest uptick in radiation—in fact, a few hours earlier I had tested the newly-purchased device on my cat (as one does) and she registered a slightly higher reading than I ever received at either grave.
-Both graves registered an average of 0.10 to 0.13 microsieverts per hour; real panic doesn’t begin until way past the 0.8 range, and readings of 1+ indicate a serious cancer risk with prolonged exposure.
+Over the course of an afternoon, I tried several different positions, but I was never able to register even the slightest uptick in radiation—in fact, a few hours earlier, I had tested the newly-purchased device on my cat (as one does) and she registered a slightly higher reading than I ever received at either grave.
+Both registered an average of 0.10 to 0.13 microsieverts per hour; real panic doesn’t begin until way past the 0.8 range, and readings of 1+ indicate a serious cancer risk with prolonged exposure.

-Nearly 100 years after Mollie’s death, women still face dangers in the workplace eerily similar to what the Radium Girls were up against.
+Nearly a century after Mollie’s death, women still face dangers in the workplace eerily similar to what the Radium Girls were up against.
 Exposure to chemicals has always affected men and women differently due to their body size and composition.
-In fact, “women exposed to ionizing radiation during childhood suffer from cancer at a rate 10 times higher than predicted by traditional [male] models used by the United States Nuclear Regulatory Commission,” according to Mary Olson, a biologist at the Nuclear Information and Resource Service (NIRS).
+In fact, “Women exposed to ionizing radiation during childhood suffer from cancer at a rate 10 times higher than predicted by traditional [male] models used by the United States Nuclear Regulatory Commission,” according to Mary Olson, a biologist at the Nuclear Information and Resource Service (NIRS).